 We invite you to join us as we gather on Sundays at 9 and 11 am.
-We will be following safety guidelines, including spacing out and requiring masks, and attendance is limited.
+We are following safety guidelines, including spacing out and requiring masks, and attendance is limited.
 Read below for more specific information about what to expect.

-- In order to assist with physical distancing, attendance will be limited to 150 people per service.
+- In order to assist with physical distancing, attendance will be limited to 300 people per service (50%).
 Registration is required.
 Click the button above to sign up for the service you wish to attend.

-- Every other pew will be roped off and we ask that family units allow proper distance from others within the pew.
+- Pews will be roped off and we ask that family units allow proper distance from others within the pew.

-- For dismissal, we ask that each row exit one at a time, starting with the rows closest to the exits.
-Please take the time to greet and chat with one another once you are outside in the parking lot as clearing the sanctuary helps us prepare for the next gathering.
+- For dismissal, we encourage you to greet and chat with one another once you are outside in the parking lot as clearing the sanctuary helps us prepare for the next gathering.

 - A mask or face covering is required at all times for everyone over the age of 2, except for those on stage.

 - Arrive early, but not too early!
 We recommend that you arrive 15 minutes prior to the service so that you can find your seat and be ready to worship when the service begins.
 We ask that you do not arrive earlier than 8:40/10:40 to allow time for preparation and cleaning.

 - Hand sanitizer stations will be available throughout the building.